rgreenblatt/cs1690_handout/mthreads.md

 storage class keyword.
 Addresses of such variables can be used by other threads, though you shouldn't need to worry about that for this assignment.
 This type of storage is known as thread-local storage (TLS).
 GCC implements it for POSIX threads (which you use as your LWPs; not for user threads.
 Note that TLS is not async-signal safe.
-This means that if as signal handler can access a TLS item, you must make sure that when threads access the item that signals are masked.
+This means that if a signal handler can access a TLS item, you must make sure that when threads access the item, signals are masked.

-What this means for us is that each LWP stores it's own context *in addition to* the context of the `uthread` that it is currently running.
+What this means for us is that each LWP stores its own context *in addition to* the context of the `uthread` that it is currently running.
 Thus we can expect that `ut_curthr` will change frequently throughout the LWP's lifetime (in `lwp_switch`) as it multiplexes various